John Sears, who helped guide Nixon and Reagan to the White House, dies at 79

 John Patrick Sears was born July 3, 1940, in Syracuse, N.Y., and spent his early years on a family dairy farm in Baldwinsville, N.Y.
 He was 10 when his father died in a barn fire.
 His mother was a teacher and high school guidance counselor.

 Mr. Sears skipped two grades in school before going to the University of Notre Dame in South Bend, Ind., intending to become a psychiatrist.
 He changed course when he managed a friend’s successful campaign for class president.
-He received a bachelor’s degree in chemistry in 1960, then attended law school at Georgetown University, graduating in 1963.
+He received a bachelor’s degree in chemistry in 1960 and then attended law school at Georgetown University, graduating in 1963.

 After serving as a clerk to a judge on New York’s highest state court, Mr. Sears joined Nixon’s law firm in New York in 1965.
 He began writing speeches for the former vice president and helped organize his appearances in the off-year elections of 1966.

-Mr. Sears spent a year teaching at Harvard University’s John F. Kennedy School of Government after leaving the Nixon White House, then joined the Washington law firm of Gadsby Hannah.
+Mr. Sears spent a year teaching at Harvard University’s John F. Kennedy School of Government after leaving the Nixon White House and then joined the Washington law firm Gadsby Hannah.
 In 1981, he formed a law partnership with Democratic fundraiser Philip Baskin.
 One of their clients was the apartheid government of South Africa, which led other clients to break ties with the firm.

 Ultimately, the Baskin & Sears firm dissolved, and Mr. Sears opened a solo practice, representing Japanese automakers.
 He also advised tobacco companies during the payout of billions of dollars to state authorities to resolve lawsuits.